 We are pleased to share our success in being awarded the national tender to continue our contract management support for the Diabetes Prevention Programme (DPP) which we have successfully delivered since 2016, for another 3 years.
-The new contract will include not only provision of key aspects of the contract management function for the DPP but also for the pilot Low Calorie Diet (LCD) programme.
+The new contract will include not only the provision of key aspects of the contract management function for the DPP but also for the pilot Low-Calorie Diet (LCD) programme.

 Diabetes is a leading cause of early death with over 22,000 deaths each year.
 Having diabetes doubles an individual’s risk of cardiovascular disease (heart attacks, heart failure, angina, strokes) and can lead to short or long-term complications including problems with your eyes, heart, kidneys, nerves and feet.
 It also shortens average life expectancy.

 There are now over 3 million people in England with a diagnosis of diabetes and approximately another million living with Type 2 diabetes who are yet to be diagnosed.
 The number has doubled over the last two decades and there are about 200,000 new diagnoses every year.
 Modelling suggests this could rise further to 4.7 million people living with the condition by 2030.
 Diabetes remains one of the fastest-growing health conditions.